lyndon025/playtested/src/content/article/legacy/2023-11-16-second-closed-beta-test-is-live-now--cbt-impressions---tarisland.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-11-16-second-closed-beta-test-is-live-now-cbt-impressions-tarisland
+title: Second Closed Beta Test is live now! | CBT Impressions - Tarisland
+game: CBT Impressions - Tarisland
 description: Tarisland embarks on a journey to capture the magic of classic MMOs while introducing its own twists. it currently has an on-going second closed beta test that runs from November 16 and will last for at least two weeks.
 featured: false
 pubDate: 2023-11-16
 tags:
   - adventure
   - cbt-impressions-tarisland
   - macos
   - pc
   - taptap
 thumb: ''
-title: Second Closed Beta Test is live now! | CBT Impressions - Tarisland
-game: CBT Impressions - Tarisland
 ---

 Tarisland embarks on a journey to capture the magic of classic MMOs while introducing its own twists. it currently has an on-going second closed beta test that runs from November 16 and will last for at least two weeks.

 As of this CBT, there are nine characters to choose from: Barbarian Fighter,  Ranger,  Paladin,  Warrior, Phantom Priest, Mage, Priest, including the two new characters for this beta test phase:  Shadow Swordsman, and Phantom Necromancer.
 Which is a pretty solid class lineup so far and probably covers all bases as far as player preferences go.